sscodersen/pollen-adaptive-universe/replit.md

 # New Frontier AI Platform - Powered by Pollen AI

 ## Overview
 A production-ready, privacy-first AI assistant platform featuring SSE (Server-Sent Events) streaming for real-time AI responses across multiple domains.
-Built with React + Vite frontend and FastAPI backend, optimized for Vercel deployment.
+Built with React + Vite frontend and FastAPI backend, optimized for deployment with a modern dark theme inspired by AI Sight.

-**Last Updated**: October 24, 2025
+**Last Updated**: October 25, 2025

+### Privacy-First Design
+- ✅ **100% Anonymous** - No sign-in, no authentication, no user accounts
+- ✅ **Local Storage Only** - All data stored on user's device via localStorage
+- ✅ **Zero Tracking** - No analytics, no external data collection
+- ✅ **Full Control** - Users can export or delete their data anytime

 ## Project Architecture